JamieCrisman/konbini/README.md

 * `npm run tdd` to continuously run tests as you code
 * `npm run lint` to check your changes against the linting guidelines

-**Note about HTTPS and the development server:** the development server uses a self-signed SSL certificate.
-When you open the development server for the first time it will squawk about the certificate being invalid.
-The certificate is not invalid or insecure, it is just self-signed.

 ### Branches and Versioning

 The `master` is considered "hot" and is continuously deployed to a staging